xavier-orcutt/chinle-primarycare-scheduler/README.md

 General clinic and provider-specific rules are defined in the `config` folder and are imported and codified as constraints for the model in `constraints`.

 The constraints are implemented as a combination of:
-* **Hard constraints** that cannot be violated (e.g., providers cannot work clinic during inpatient)
+* **Hard constraints** that cannot be violated (e.g., providers cannot work clinic during inpatient).
-* **Soft constraints** with penalties that guide the optimizer toward preferable solutions while maintaining flexibility when strict adherence isn't possible (e.g., ensuring that providers work as close as possible to their designated weekly clinic amount)
+* **Soft constraints** with penalties that guide the optimizer toward preferable solutions while maintaining flexibility when strict adherence isn't possible (e.g., ensuring that providers work as close as possible to their designated weekly clinic amount).

 All constraints are considered simultaneously by CP-SAT during solving.
 This approach ensures the scheduler can find workable solutions even when competing requirements make perfect solutions impossible.